Health Watch Home

 Acute Care Hospital Quality Nursing Home Quality Physician Quality

 #1 Acute Care Hospitals: In Kentucky, patients can obtain very little information on hospital quality.
-The most important factor in hospital quality is the number of Registered Nurses it has taking care of patients.
+One of the most important factors in hospital quality is the number of registered nurses it has taking care of patients.
 The only reason hospitals exist is to provide nursing care.

 Importance of Nursing Care